Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

 \begin{definition}[Transfer exponent] Define the transfer exponent $\gamma \in \mathbb{R}_{+} \cup \{0,\infty\}$ of $P_{X}$ with respect to $Q_{X}$ to be the smallest constant such that

 for some constant $0 < c_{\gamma} \leq 1$. \end{definition}

-Note that for an arbitrary probability distribution pair $P$ and $Q$, condition (\ref{eq:tran-exp}) always holds with $\gamma = \infty$.
-Also, since the radius $r$ is always upper bounded by $1$ in $[0,1]^{d}$, the probability mass $P_{X}(B(x,r))$ increases as $\gamma$ goes to $0$.
-Intuitively speaking, this implies that the auxiliary data cover a larger subset of the covariate regime of interest, and hence more information can be transferred from the source distribution $P$ to the target distribution $Q$.
+Note that for an arbitrary probability distribution pair $(P, Q)$, condition (\ref{eq:tran-exp}) always holds with $\gamma = \infty$.
+Also, given that the radius $r$ is always upper bounded by one in $[0,1]^{d}$, the probability mass $P_{X}(B(x,r))$ increases as $\gamma$ approaches to $0$.
+Intuitively, this implies that the source data cover a larger subset of the covariate regime of interest, allowing more effective information to be transferred from the source distribution $P$ to the target distribution $Q$.

+We now give an example for Definition~\ref{def:transfer}.
+Let $Q_{X}$ be the uniform distribution over $[0,1]$.
+Suppose the density function $p_{X}(x)$ of $P_{X}$ takes the form $p_{X}(x) = C x^{\gamma}$ for some normalization constant $C>0$.
+Then it is easy to verify that the transfer exponent of $P_{X}$ with respect to $Q_{X}$ equals $\gamma$.
+We refer to \citet{kpotufe2021marginal} for a more in-depth discussion of this transfer exponent.